OoliteProject/oolite/README.md

 ./mk.sh test
 ```

-release-dev keeps debug symbols in the binary.
-Other release targets remove those symbols from the binary although they
+build-dev keeps debug symbols in the binary.
+Other build targets remove those symbols from the binary although they
-are made available in a separate symbols file. release-deployment is for a production release and release-test is for a
+are made available in a separate symbols file. build-deployment is for a production build and build-test is for a
 test release that supports the debug console which is used by expansion developers for debugging their OXPs.

 You can install: